Home Defense Ear Protection

-One question is, have you ever thought about the boom of a gun INDOORS in the event that you ever had to fire a shot in self defense?
+Have you ever thought about the boom of a gun INDOORS in the event that you ever had to fire a shot in self defense?

-How many of you keep a firearm by your bedside?
+How many of you keep a gun by your bedside?
 While the likelihood of ever having to use it for self defense at home is statistically extremely low, what if you were the unlucky statistic?

 To keep it simple though, and in the context of perceived loudness,